murthylab/fly-vr/README.md

         be supplied on the command line via the `-p` or `--playlist_file` and `-e` or `--experiment_file` arguments

+The following configuration can only be defined in the `configuration` section of the yaml file and can not be supplied on the command line
+ * `analog_in_channels`
+   a mapping/dictionary of DAQ channel number to description, e.g. `{2: 'temperature'}` defines an analog input on `AI2` called 'temperature'
+ * `analog_out_channels`
+   as above, but can only contain one channel.
+The channel to which the optogenetic stimulus is driven from

 ### default values

 The default values of all configuration parameters can be displayed by running any application with